Canada's Trudeau under growing pressure to get NAFTA deal done

 “We cannot move forward with a bad deal, I’m not certain we can move forward with no deal either,” he said last Thursday.

-Pressed on NAFTA, Trudeau told an interviewer on Monday that a decision point might be weeks away.
+Trudeau told an interviewer on Monday that a decision point might be weeks away.

 Canadian officials say they do not believe the U.S. Congress would ever back the idea of excluding Canada from NAFTA.

-But Manley said his members were increasingly concerned that Trudeau’s team might be relying on Congress, which he termed “a very high risk strategy”.
+Manley said his members were increasingly concerned that Trudeau’s team might be relying on Congress, which he termed “a very high risk strategy”.

 U.S. Republican House Majority Whip Steve Scalise on Tuesday cited “a growing frustration with many in Congress” over Canadian negotiating tactics and suggested Canada could be left out of NAFTA.